The Guardian says its quitting X due to its 'toxic' nature – DW – 11/13/2024

 The Trump-Musk relationship

-Trump won the presidential election last week and will be inaugurated in January.
+Trump won the US presidential election last week and will be inaugurated in January.

 In July, the former president survived an assassination attempt at an election rally in Pennsylvania, prompting Musk to declare his support.